cdapio/cdap/cdap-docs/hydrator-manual/source/getting-started.rst

 Getting Started
 ===============

-A quick tutorial, covering the basics of Hydrator.
-It assumes that you are familiar with CDAP, and the concepts of streams, datasets, and applications in CDAP and basic operations in the CDAP UI, such as entering events into a stream and exploring a dataset:
+This is a quick tutorial, covering the basics of Hydrator.
+It assumes that you are familiar with CDAP, the concepts of streams, datasets, and applications in CDAP and basic operations in the CDAP UI, such as entering events into a stream and exploring a dataset:

   1. `Install CDAP`_